Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 During the last decades of the 19th century, English officers had small houses built in the "Bangla" style.
 The houses were one story with tile or thatched roofs and wide, covered verandas.

-The style was introduced to American architecture in 1906, through an article that appeared in The Craftsman magazine published by Gustav Stickley.
+The house was introduced to American architecture in 1906, through an article that appeared in The Craftsman magazine published by Gustav Stickley.

 It was widely adopted by period architects as an answer to the need for small, affordable homes, and rather quickly became a staple of homebuilding in both the U.S. and Canada.